Encyclopedic novel: Other perspectives

 There has been considerable debate about the nature and function of the encyclopedic novel since Mendelson's exposition of the concept.
 Hillary A. Clark attributes to this type of discourse the importance of ordering the information which the writer discovers and retrieves.
 Moreover, Clark points out that encyclopedic texts have a long history, from the Renaissance Divine Comedy of Dante to Ezra Pound's modernist The Cantos.
 She explains that the urge to order the sum of all knowledge grew exponentially during the Renaissance and that by the 20th century we see writers such as Pound and James Joyce (whose Finnegans Wake is an example of an encyclopedic novel) simply recycling narratives.
 The encyclopedist's essential job regardless of the type of discourse, is to gather, recycle, and restate.
 The encyclopedic writer "returns to the role of the medieval scribe … reading and copying the already known, the popular, as well as the esoteric," and hence the encyclopedic novel assumes an almost "anti-creative" function.
-That said, enclyclopedic writers, such as Melville, also "showed the elasticity of cataloguing: how it could be used as a literary device, stylistic trait, and even function as an argument".
+That said, encyclopedic writers, such as Melville, also "showed the elasticity of cataloguing: how it could be used as a literary device, stylistic trait, and even function as an argument".

 The illusion of encyclopedism experienced by the reader of such a novel might represent the author's exploration of the assumptions and practices embodied in the production of a real encyclopedia.
 Along these lines, a post-structuralist analysis of the encyclopedic novel sees it as critical of encyclopedism, the ostensible goal of which is to capture the sum of all human knowledge.
 This critique suggests that the encyclopedic project is "tainted by its association with master narratives" and that it reinforces the "illusion of a totalizing system" of knowledge.
 Encyclopedic novels in this view are commentaries on the limits of such narratives and systems.
 Given that the aura of encyclopedism in a work of fiction is necessarily an illusion, it points to a failure—a "failure" which may align with a novelistic intent to "highlight the illusory basis of 'total knowledge'".
 From this perspective, encyclopedic fiction suggests that "we should not systematically encyclopedize but seek more 'open' approaches to knowledge".
 On the other hand, Gustave Flaubert's encyclopedic Bouvard et Pécuchet appears to achieve an opposite goal: in his relentless encyclopedic presentation of "facts and theories", the two main characters, Bouvard and Pécuchet, appear to be so absorbed in a world of knowledge, of having to gain knowledge, of needing to put knowledge to practical purpose, that Flaubert appears to suggest the civilization they inhabit lacks creativity and art.